-SUPPORT FOR CERTIFICATIONS OR LICENSURE
+SUPPORT FOR CERTIFICATION OR LICENSURE

 Professional certifications, typically awarded by industry groups or professional organizations, serve as verification that an individual has the knowledge and skills required for certain jobs.
-Many community colleges offer students assistance in obtaining these credentials.
-These efforts may involve aligning academic programming with certification exams, offering exam preparation support, or operating testing centers on campus (NAS, 2017).
+Many community colleges assist students in obtaining these credentials.

-Ninety-seven ATE projects provided students with support for obtaining certifications or licenses in 2021.
-Eighty-five percent of those ATE projects reported supporting students through aligning existing courses with licensing or certification requirements.
-ATE projects also provided test preparation workshops or learning modules (64%) and served as testing centers (44%).
+Ninety-four ATE projects provided students with support for obtaining certifications or licenses in 2023.
+Eighty-seven percent of those ATE projects reported supporting students through aligning existing courses with licensing or certification requirements.
+ATE projects also provided test preparation workshops or learning modules (66%) and served as testing centers (45%).
 ATE projects involved in this activity were asked to identify the type of entity that awards the licenses or certifications they help students obtain.
-The most common response was non-governmental organizations (61), followed by for-profit companies (33) and government agencies (18).
+The most common response was nongovernmental organizations (64%), followed by for-profit companies (32%) and government agencies (21%).